 We are soliciting proxies on behalf of our Board and will pay all expenses associated with this solicitation.
-In addition to mailing these proxy materials, certain of our officers and other employees may, without compensation other than their regular compensation, solicit proxies through further mailing or personal conversations, or by telephone or other electronic means.
+In addition to mailing these proxy materials, certain of our officers and other employees may, without compensation other than their regular compensation, solicit proxies through further mailing or personal conversations, or by telephone or other Annual Meeting or any adjournments or postponements thereof, your shares will be voted at the discretion of the proxy holders.

+electronic means.
 We will also, upon request, reimburse brokers and other persons holding stock in their names, or in the names of nominees, for their reasonable out-of-pocket expenses for forwarding proxy materials to the beneficial owners of our stock and to obtain proxies.

-Q: If I previously signed up to receive shareholder materials, including proxy statements and annual reports, by mail and wish to access these materials via the Internet or via electronic delivery in the future, what should I do?
+Q: If I previously signed up to receive shareholder materials, including proxy statements and annual reports, by mail and now wish to access these materials via the Internet or via electronic delivery in the future, what should I do?

-If you have previously signed up to receive shareholder materials, including proxy statements and annual reports, by mail, you may choose to receive these materials by accessing the Internet or via electronic delivery in the future.
 You can help us achieve a substantial reduction in our printing and mailing costs by choosing to receive shareholder materials by means other than mail.
-If you choose to receive your proxy materials by accessing the Internet, then before next year's annual meeting of shareholders, you will receive a Notice of Internet Availability of Proxy Materials when the proxy materials and annual report are available over the Internet.
+If you choose to receive your proxy materials by accessing the Internet, then before next year's annual meeting of shareholders, you will receive a

+Notice of Internet Availability of Proxy Materials when the proxy materials and annual report are available over the Internet.